golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/blinky.md

 # Blinky Example

 The Blinky example is the most basic application possible&ndash;one blinking LED.
+You will be starting from pre-configured Zephyr code.

+## Learning Objectives

-It shows that your toolchain is capable of building code correctly, that you are able to flash a binary to the device, and that the device runs the binary as expected.
+Blinky shows that your toolchain is capable of building code correctly, that you are able to flash a binary to the device, and that the device runs the binary as expected.

+### Desired outcome(s)
+* Blink LED D13

+### Time Estimate

+* 5 minutes

+## Workflow

 1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `blinky` example:

     ```bash
-    cd ~/magtag-training/app
+    cd ~/Desktop/magtag-training/app
     git checkout blinky
     ```